Ole12345678910/social-media-client/README.md

 ## Overview

-This project focuses on setting up a solid workflow for developing the social media application.
-Below are the tools and packages used to improve code quality and make the development process smoother.
+This project sets up a development workflow for a social media application.
+The goal is to ensure high-quality code and efficient testing using various tools and packages.

 ## Tools Installed

-- **ESLint**: Automatically checks for code issues and keeps code consistent.
+- **ESLint**: Automatically checks for code issues.
-- **Prettier**: Formats the code to maintain a clean and unified style.
+- **Prettier**: Formats the code for a consistent style.
-- **Husky**: Blocks commits if there are issues, ensuring only clean code gets committed.
+- **Husky**: Prevents commits if there are issues, making sure only clean code is committed.
-- **Jest**: Used for running unit tests (e.g., testing login and logout functions).
+- **Jest**: Used for running unit tests.
-- **Cypress**: End-to-end testing tool for testing how the app works in a browser.
+- **Cypress**: End-to-end testing tool to simulate user interactions.
-- **SASS**: Used for compiling SCSS files into CSS for better styling management.
+- **SASS**: Compiles SCSS files into CSS for easier styling.

 ## NPM Scripts